-Figure 3: Long-term predictions of the hospital load: mean value with 95% uncertainty interval.
+Figure 2: Long-term model trajectories for the hospital load: mean value with 95% uncertainty interval.
 The dashed lines indicate the number of available ICU beds for COVID-19 patients (1000: normal capacity and 2000: increased capacity).

 Christmas and New Year scenario